-From Glacier Bay Cottage, you can cross the road and find a quality gallery/cafe.
-In another direction, you'll find a 1930's-style petrol museum, and down the road a brand new health food store/indoor-outdoor cafe.
-Also in town are a grocery store and a Toshco (Gustavus-style Costco).
-Wireless internet access is available through Gustavus Community Network (requires payment for use).
+From Glacier Bay Cottage, you can cross the road and find a quality gallery/cafe and restaurant.
+In another direction, you'll find a 1930's-style petrol museum, and down the road a health food store/indoor-outdoor cafe.
+Also in town are a Toshco (Gustavus-style Costco).
+Wireless internet access is available free at the cafes and library.

 Consider Spirit Walker: independent kayaking with guides leaving daily from Gustavus beach; or choose Glacier Bay Sea Kayaks, renting kayaks daily or for trips, with guides both in Gustavus and in Bartlett Cove at Glacier Bay National Park.

 Bicycle the ten miles of paved road between Gustavus airport and Glacier Bay Park; head for the hills and mountains out Rink Creek, about 5 miles away, or find your path along the other many rural dirt roads between rivers, beach and mountains.
-You'll find excellent artist galleries (Lou Cacciopo, master carver; Carole Baker, water colorist and printmaker), plus additional shops and unique sites, like the Husky Ranch.
+You'll find excellent artist galleries (Lou Cacciopo, master carver; and Carole Baker, water colorist and printmaker).

-Sunnyside Market offers a selection of health foods and sandwiches, the Blackdog offers fish tacos most afternoons or eat in style at one of the local inns (Gustavus Inn, Annie Mae Lodge, Glacier Bay Country Inn, Beartrack Inn) or the Glacier Bay Lodge dining room.
+Sunnyside Market offers a selection of health foods and sandwiches, the Clove Hitch has three meals a day, the Fireweed Gallery Shop has excellent meal and dessert crepes.
+Or you can eat in style at one of the local inns (Gustavus Inn, Annie Mae Lodge, and Beartrack Inn) or the Glacier Bay Lodge dining room.
 Dining out is a bicycle ride or a taxi ride away from the 4 Corners.

 You can also stay in Bartlett Cove: walk trails to Bartlett River (half day) or Bartlett Lake (full day); or travel the beach to Point Gustavus.
 Enjoy programs at the Glacier Bay Lodge: Enjoy ranger-led hikes and slide programs, spend time in the natural history exhibits, visit the gift shop, and have something to eat.